MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/update-rollups.md

 1. In the VMM console, click **Settings**.
 1. On the Home tab, click **Backup**.
-1. In the VMM backup page, in the **Path** text box, specify the location for the backup file , and then click **OK**.
+1. In the VMM backup page, in the **Path** text box, specify the location for the backup file, and then click **OK**.

 >[!NOTE]
-> Verify that the job completes succesfully, otherwise review the error details, and redo the backup.
+> Verify that the job completes successfully, otherwise review the error details, and redo the backup.
 >

 More information: [Back up the VMM database](backup.md#back-up-the-vmm-database)